 When you encounter a Breeze Ahead Brittany, take note of the following strategies to help her to sail over that wall like superwoman.

 1. Make use of method book pairings – Keep Breeze Ahead Brittany motivated but yet somewhat stalled by making use of supplementary repertoire right from the get-go.
-Use an accompanying book of the same level to satisfy her need for more music and your need for appropriate time spent solidifying concepts.
+Choose accompanying music of the same level to satisfy her need for more music and your need for appropriate time spent solidifying concepts.
 This way, instead of just 2-3 pieces spent on one concept she instead gets 4-6.

-2. Introduce “Super Simple” from the beginning – Instead of playing catch-up once Breeze Ahead Brittany hits the wall and scrambling to hand over easier material that is sure to bruise her ego, introduce the concept of always playing super simple material from the very beginning.
+2. Introduce “Super Simple” from the beginning – Instead of playing catch-up once Breeze Ahead Brittany hits the wall and scrambling to hand over easier material that is sure to bruise her ego, introduce the concept of always also playing super simple material from the very beginning.
 This is a good habit to get into anyway as it prepares your piano student for eventually having scales, triads etc. to practice along with her pieces.
 It also paves the way for regular sight reading habits.
-Grab a book like “Dozen a Day” and use it to ensure her knowledge keeps up with her piece-gobbling.
+Grab technical exercise book and use it to ensure her knowledge keeps up with her piece-gobbling.

 4. Resist the urge to “fly at ‘er” – no matter how rewarding it is to watch a piano student fly through the pages of their method book with the pace of a Greyhound… resist the urge to continue or perpetuate this rapid pace.
 There’s a fine balance to be found between maintaining that lovely spark of excitement vs. missing out on needed teaching opportunities.
 Breeze Ahead Brittany may be able to instantly recognize how a concept works in its most pared-down format, but as soon as other aspects are added (hands together, accidentals, longer pieces etc.) the holes in her understanding become glaringly apparent.